-Eye discharge is seen often in cats and is a symptom of an underlying problem not a disease in itself.
+Eye discharge is a common symptom in cats, it is not a disease in itself but a symptom of an underlying disease.
 There are a number of possible causes of eye discharge, it may be chronic or acute affect one eye or both.

 Eye discharge may be clear and watery or thick and purulent.
 The type of discharge, along with accompanying symptoms can give your veterinarian a good indication as to the cause.
 For example, a thick, yellow discharge is a typical sign of bacterial infection.

 Foreign bodies in any part of the eye can cause a number of problems (listed below) including conjunctivitis, corneal ulcers, dacryocystitis, and epiphora.